Section (military unit): British Army mortar section

-Second World War-era mortar platoons did not have sections as such, with the platoons instead consisting of two or more "detachments" which each had a sergeant as detachment commander, a corporal as 2iC, one private as detachment orderly, and four more privates as "mortar numbers" attending to the ML 3-inch mortar.
-A modern mortar platoon does have the section as its tactical unit, with these sections consisting of a command post and three detachments of three men and a L16A2 81mm mortar each.
+Second World War-era mortar platoons did not have sections as such, with the platoons instead consisting of two or more "detachment" subunits which each had a sergeant as detachment commander, a corporal as 2iC, one private as detachment orderly, and four more privates as "mortar numbers" attending to the ML 3-inch mortar.
+A modern mortar platoon's subunits are referred to as sections, with these sections consisting of a command post and three detachments of three men and a L16A2 81mm mortar each.